lindsayevanslee/whomds/README.md

 browseVignettes("whomds")
 ```

-## Caveat
+## Contact

-The package is still very much in development mode, so there is much
-work that needs to be done.
-If you notice any bugs or have any
-suggestions, please email me or submit an issue here on GitHub.
+Please contact the package maintainer with any questions or comments.